SIPS (Scientific Image Processing System)

 Now SIPS is a powerful package capable to control whole observation and process acquired images.
 However, the image processing functions include mainly research-related algorithms (astrometry, photometry), not the processing of aesthetical astro-photography images, which can be handled much better by other software packages.
 Remember, the first ‘S’ in the SIPS abbreviation means Scientific.

 Especially interesting for variable star research is the powerful Photometry tool.
-Download Introduction to SIPS Photometry presentation in PDF format
+Refer to the SIPS User's Guide, included in every SIPS installation.

 SIPS is a free software running on Windows operating systems.
 It is available in both 32-bit and 64-bit version.
 The 64-bit version requires 64-bit Windows to run (32-bit version seamlessly runs on both 32-bit and 64-bit Windows, of course) and also requires all used drivers to be 64-bit!
 Keep this on mind when trying to use some ASCOM camera or telescope driver, as the vast majority of device vendors provide only 32-bit drivers simply because all astronomy software remains 32-bit only.
 The key feature of 64-bit SIPS is the ability to use more than 4GB of memory, a really welcome capability when it is necessary to process hundreds of multi-megapixel images at once.